DLSU-CCAPDEV/2223T3-S12-G07/README.md

 * profile upvotes : There is no dedicated page yet for viewing all the upvoted posts/comments by a user
 * profile downvotes : There is no dedicated page yet for viewing all the downvoted posts/comments by a user
 * view who upvoted/downvoted : The number of downvotes/upvotes are not counted and the user who upvoted/downvoted is not stored
-* can't track if user is logged in : this experience is simulated through hard coded webpages for logged in / visitor versions but a loop hole exists for a visitor to accomplish what a logged in user can do
+* can't track if user is logged in : this experience is simulated through hard coded webpages for logged in / visitor versions but a loop hole exists for a visitor to accomplish what a logged in user can do.
+For instance, all our current profile pages are viewed a registered users perspective even when visited by a visitor user

 ***NOTES***
 This repo contains alot of html files and a lot of those files are duplicates to hardcode the users and posts that were used to fill up the forum.